 1. A Clockwork Orange (1971)

 Stanley Kubrick’s masterpiece about a dystopian future and its criminal is nothing short of a dark work of art.
-Malcolm McDowell plays Alex DeLarge who is a loathsome criminal who goes on rampages, rapes women and exhibits disturbing traits before the government decides to ‘cure’ him using the Ludovico technique.
-Apart from ‘Caligula’, this remains his best work till date.
-This movie is synonymous with what once Voltaire had said – a society gets the criminal it deserves.
+Malcolm McDowell plays Alex DeLarge, a loathsome criminal who goes on rampages, rapes women, and exhibits disturbing traits before the government decides to ‘cure’ him using the Ludovico technique.
+Apart from ‘Caligula,’ this remains his best work to date.
+This movie is synonymous with what Voltaire once said – a society gets the criminal it deserves.